 For example, if you are planning to take time off of work to attend an out-of-state wedding, follow your employer's policy for requesting time off.
 Request the day well in advance, so your supervisor has time to rearrange work schedules if necessary.
 Get the request and approval in writing so you have documentation that you have followed procedure.
 If your employee handbook contains any other instructions for obtaining excused time off, be sure to follow them.
 You may be required to use personal leave for this absence, so be sure to track it appropriately.

 Personal leave is considered an excusable absence from work for nearly any reason.
 The reason could include planned events such as birthdays, weddings, family business, vacation, or more unexpected situations such as accident, sickness, or an emergency.

 Employers are not required by law to offer time off from work or paid leave to an employee who has a death in their family or who is attending a funeral.
-Many employers who offer paid personal days would consider time taken to attend a funeral to count against these days.
+Many employers who offer paid personal days would consider time off taken to attend a funeral to count against those days.